 \begin{itemize} \item \textbf{[Lemma 8 in \cite{padilla2018adaptive}].} Let $\mathcal{E}_1$ be the event such that

-and there exists a $d$-dimensional lattice $G^{\prime}$ with $N$ nodes such that
+and there exists a $d$-dimensional lattice $G^{\prime}$ with $N^d$ nodes such that

-Then $\mathbb{P}(\mathcal{E}_1) \rightarrow 1$.
+Then $\mathrm{pr}(\mathcal{E}_1) \rightarrow 1$.

-\item \textbf{[Lemmas 8 and 10 in \cite{padilla2018adaptive}].} Suppose that $e $ is a vector of mean zero independent subg-Gaussian($\sigma^2$), then there exists $\tilde{e}$ a vector of mean zero independent sub-Gaussian($\sigma^2$) random variables and a constant $C>0$ such that the event $\mathcal{E}_2$ given as
+\item \textbf{[Lemmas 7, 8 and 10 in \cite{padilla2018adaptive}].} Le $e $ be any vector of mean zero independent subg-Gaussian($\sigma^2$), then there exists $\tilde{e}$ a vector of mean zero independent sub-Gaussian($\sigma^2$) random variables and a constant $C>0$(not depending on $e$) such that the event $\mathcal{E}_2$ given as

-satisfies $\mathbb{P}(\mathcal{E}_2) \rightarrow 1$.
+satisfies $\mathrm{pr}(\mathcal{E}_2) \rightarrow 1$.

 \item \textbf{Theorem 2 in \cite{padilla2018adaptive}].} It holds that for some constant $C_2>0$ the event